 Trumpetfish

 Trumpet fish are true killing machines.
 In fact, one of its most spectacular method of hunting is Shadow Stalking.
-The trumpetfish will find a large herbivore, such as a parrot fish, which is nonthreatening to the smaller prey, and will ride a long the side of it using it as a blind.
-Then when the unsuspected prey get close the trumpetfish darts out catching its dinner.
+The trumpetfish will find a large herbivore, such as a parrot fish, which is nonthreatening to the smaller prey, and will ride along the side of it using it as a blind.
+Then when the unsuspected prey gets close the trumpetfish darts out catching its dinner.

 Porcelain (Anemone) Crab

-The porcelain crab has 2 large claw which are simply used for defending their territory and not typically used for hunting lunch.
-If threatened the porcelain crab can drop a claw.
-But don’t worry it will grow back in no time.
+The porcelain crab has 2 large claws which are simply used for defending their territory and not typically used for hunting lunch.
+If threatened, the porcelain crab can drop a claw.
+But don’t worry, it will grow back in no time.

 The female crab is relatively small but is able to carry up to 1600 eggs at a time.